RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 Applying configurations
 =======================

-In following secrions we suggest various tunables and how to apply them.
-Please always test changing these in non production environment first, with valid backup and with propper outage window as in most of the cases Satellite restart is required.
+In following sections we suggest various tunables and how to apply them.
+Please always test changing these in non production environment first, with valid backup and with proper outage window as in most of the cases Satellite restart is required.

 It is also a good practice to setup a monitoring before applying any change as it will allow you to evaluate effect of the change.
 Our testing environment might be too far from what you will see although we are trying hard to mimic real world environment.